hanzoai/ROCm/docs/how-to/rocm-for-ai/train-a-model.rst

 - The interconnect (such as InfiniBand, Ethernet, or Infinite fabric) is functioning as expected and provides adequate bandwidth for communication.

-- There are no hardware setup or cabling issues that could affect the communication between GPUs.
+- No hardware setup or cabling issues could affect the communication between GPUs

 Tuning and optimizing hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^